umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Grid-Layout.md

     }

 ###Multiple settings and styles
 You can add multiple settings and styles configurations on a datatype.
 This is done by creating a new setting or style object.
-Remember to seperate the objects with a comma.
+Remember to separate the objects with a comma.

 **Adding multiple settings**